Natural History

 SEEDS: The Definitive Guide to Growing, History, and Lore

 Peter Loewer.
-With a focus on the practical concerns of seed savers, Loewer provides advice on buying, storing & germinating, sterilizing soil, indoor to outdoor transplanting.
-Blends science and hands-on experience, offering "reader-friendly” methods for germination, stratification, collection & storage.
-Includes ancient lore, history, and biology of seeds.
+With a focus on the practical concerns of seed savers, Loewer provides straight-forward advice on buying, storing and germinating, sterilizing soil, indoor to outdoor transplanting.
+This guide blends science and hands-on experience, offering "reader-friendly” methods for germination, stratification, collection, as well as storage.
+Includes ancient lore, history, and the biology of seeds.
 Fascinating and practical – “… this is a how-to interspersed with lots of interesting trivia… .”
 6 x 9, 240p, 48 b&w illustrations, 1995, 2005.

 GIANT TREES OF WESTERN AMERICA AND THE WORLD